Adding pedals is a lot of fun.

 In particular, dialing the DISTORTION knob back and forth had a tremendously varied impact on my guitar's tone, while still seeming usable at both extremes.

-That's big points for Pro Co, especially when you consider that some distortion pedals like, say, the Boss Metal Zone, make it really easy for you to dial in an awful sound.
-Settings are touchy and EQ extremes are a big no-no.
+That's big points for Pro Co, especially when you consider that some distortion pedals, like the Boss Metal Zone, make it really easy for you to dial in an awful sound.
+With that pedal, settings are touchy and EQ extremes are a big no-no.

 Using the Rat, on the other hand, was like boiling water.